 In parallel, the event was also observed in the paw-print of the Korean Microlensing Telescope Network (KMTNet, \cite{Kim2016}), which operates three 1.6m telescopes equipped with 4 square degree wide field imagers.
 Their data were taken in survey mode with the majority in \textit{I} band, and only a few in \textit{V}, and it was not influenced by the OGLE and MOA alert.
-Their data confirmed a planetary perturbation in the light curve which was presented in \citet{Shvartzvald2017} (henceforth, \citetalias{Shvartzvald2017}).
-Their source star characteristics, extinction determination, mass-ratio and projected separations from the light curve model are in agreement with \citetalias{Bond2017}.
-The light curve parameters from both detection papers can be found in Table \ref{BondSHVparams}.
+Their data confirmed a planetary perturbation in the light-curve which was presented in \citet{Shvartzvald2017} (henceforth, \citetalias{Shvartzvald2017}).
+Their source star characteristics, extinction determination, mass-ratio and projected separations from the light-curve model are in agreement with \citetalias{Bond2017}.
+The light-curve parameters from both detection papers can be found in Table \ref{BondSHVparams}.

 Subsequent \textit{Spitzer} observations were also obtained with a cadence of one observation per day.
-A strong microlens parallax of $\pi_E \sim$ 0.45 was retrieved by fitting the KMTNet and \textit{Spitzer} light curves simultaneously, however, the low signal-to-noise \textit{Spitzer} data (presented in Figure 1 of \citetalias{Shvartzvald2017}) is seen to systematically differ from the model.
-In addition, \citetalias{Shvartzvald2017} report a lens-source relative proper motion of $\mu_{\rm hel}(N,E) \equiv (\pm 4.0, -7.5)$ mas/yr measured from their parallax value, which suggests a counter-rotating lens in the disk.
+A strong microlens parallax of $\pi_{\rm E} \sim$ 0.45 was retrieved by fitting the KMTNet and \textit{Spitzer} light-curves simultaneously, however, the low signal-to-noise \textit{Spitzer} data (presented in Figure 1 of \citetalias{Shvartzvald2017}) is seen to systematically differ from the model.
+In addition, \citetalias{Shvartzvald2017} report a lens-source relative proper motion of $\mu_{\rm hel, (N,E)} \equiv (\pm 4.0, -7.5)$ mas/yr measured from their parallax value, which suggests a counter-rotating lens in the disk.

-Combining this \textit{Spitzer} parallax with the light curve model parameters from the KMTNet observations, \citetalias{Shvartzvald2017} found the system to be an Earth-mass planet, $M_{\rm planet} = 1.43^{+0.45}_{-0.32} M_{\rm Earth} $, orbiting an ultra-cool dwarf, $M_L = 0.078^{+0.016}_{-0.012} M_{\odot}$, at a distance of $D = 3.19^{+0.42}_{-0.46}$ kpc.
+Combining this \textit{Spitzer} parallax with the light-curve model parameters from the KMTNet observations, \citetalias{Shvartzvald2017} found the system to be an Earth-mass planet, $M_{\rm planet} = 1.43^{+0.45}_{-0.32} M_{\rm \oplus} $, orbiting an ultra-cool dwarf, $M_{\rm L} = 0.078^{+0.016}_{-0.012} M_{\odot}$, at a distance of $D_{\rm L} = 3.19^{+0.42}_{-0.46}$ kpc.
 The large difference between the conclusions of \citetalias{Bond2017} and \citetalias{Shvartzvald2017} are entirely due to the \textit{Spitzer} data and their constraint on the parallax measurement.
 This measurement, and the reason for the discrepancy, is investigated in Section \ref{Spitzer}.